-View-View Log File displays the log file report for your project.
-The log file is available in either text (project_name.srr) or HTML (project_name_srr.htm) format.
+View->View Log File displays the log file report for your project.
+The log file is available in either text (project\name.srr) or HTML (project\name\srr.htm) format.
 To enable or disable the HTML file format for the log file, select the View log file in HTML option in the Options->Project View Options dialog box.

 When opening the log file, a table of contents appears.
 Selecting an item from the table of contents takes you to the corresponding HTML page.
-To go back to the Table of Contents, right-click on the HTML page and select Back from the menu.
+To go back, right-click the HTML page and select Back from the menu.